 How to Make Fizzing Lemonade: Kids will have no problem using this STEM activity to turn their beverage into a science experiment.

-Pumpkin Tunnel STEM Challenge: Use toy race tracks and a carved pumpkin to make a tunnel for toy cars.
+Pumpkin Tunnel STEM Challenge: Use toy race tracks and carved pumpkin to make a tunnel for toy cars.
 What a simple way to get kids to think outside of the box.

 More Thanksgiving and Fall Science